-Ashvini Ji says, “I have different courses for basic, advanced and professional level students.
-I also offer courses to prepare the students for the exams conducted by Gandharva Mahavidyalaya.
-For beginners, I have foundation courses - Basic 1 and Basic 2.”
+Ashvini Ji says, “I have different courses like basic, advanced, and professional.
+I have a special course designed for children.
+I also offer courses to prepare the students for the exams conducted by Gandharva Mahavidyalaya.”

 Explaining the structure of the courses, she continues -

 “For beginners, I have foundation courses - Basic 1 and Basic 2.
 Basic 1 is aimed at students who want to start fresh.
 In this course, I introduce the 12 notes, how to listen to Tanpura, how to identify the place of the note according to Tanpura scale, and how to sing Alankaar patterns, Sargam geet, and compositions (Chhota Khayal) for different Ragas.
 These are easy to understand and have different sets of notes out of all the 12 notes.

 Basic - 2 is for students who can recognize the notes, but they can’t sing with Tabla, they don’t know how to maintain the rhythm or taal, or how to join alap and taan with the composition.
 After this course, the students are able to sing in tune while maintaining the rhythm.
 The Basic 2 course is also very helpful for students who want to restart learning after a long gap.

 The students who have learned music in their childhood and want to restart should take up the Basic 2 course to brush up on their knowledge.”

 Having explained the basic courses at length, Ashvini Ji explains the curriculum for the advanced courses -